 UW-Whitewater will be hosting two concurrent string camps this year, a Junior Camp (grades 7-8) and a Senior Camp (grades 9-12).
 Activities for the two camps, except for recitals, will be held separately.
 Students at the UW-Whitewater String Camps experience an intense and exciting week of immersion in string playing and musicianship.
 The concentrated musical instruction is tempered with supervised recreational activities in an atmosphere conducive to total learning, fun, and individual growth.
+This camp is available to campers entering grades 7-12 in Fall 2018.

 *Limited enrollment - First come, first served.